 Normal knee anatomy.
-The knee is made up of bones, cartilage, ligaments, and tendons.
+The knee is made up of four main things: bones, cartilage, ligaments, and tendons.

 The bone structure of the knee joint is formed by the femur, the tibia, and the patella.
 The ACL is one of the four main ligaments within the knee that connect the femur to the tibia.